 The Palace building was ideally suited for the Institute and the ISS community in the early years.
 A residential college, students with common interests lived and worked together, with social get-togethers every evening and the Rector and his wife living on the premises.
 The ‘technical assistance’ of which ISS was part, was technocratic, bringing in experts from the Dutch Central Plan Bureau, the Statistical Office, Ministries and the Dutch universities (including Jan Tinbergen), interspersed with visits from ‘stars’ from international organizations and the international community.
-At the time it offered what for most was a unique experience, such as teaching planning, issues of public administration and a Dutch experience, designed for successful mid-career civil servants who came to develop themselves.
-The project proved a renowned success, and it secured government funding, much of the credit for which must lie with Egbert de Vries (the Rector at that time).
+At the time it offered what for most was a unique experience, such as teaching planning, issues of public administration, and a Dutch experience, designed for successful mid-career civil servants who came to develop themselves.
+The project proved a renowned success, and it secured government funding.

 In August 1977, the Institute moved to the former Hotel Wittebrug.
 A lighter and far more spacious building, it was more in keeping with its needs and with changes that were taking place in its professional development.
-A new Rector, Prof. Louis Emerij, carried over earlier trends to the new location as the ISS became less supply- and much more demand-oriented.
+A new Rector carried over earlier trends to the new location as ISS became less supply- and much more demand-oriented.

-Less concerned with training the administrator it concentrated on ‘training the trainers’, such as NGOs, universities, trade unions, women and other organized groups, rather than just civil servants.
-Research was emphasized, consultancy and advisory involvement grew, and new links were established with international organizations and relevant groups in both the north and south.
-In the mid 1970s, the ISS took a leading role in the creation of the European Association of Development Institutes (EADI).
+Less concerned with training the administrator, ISS began to focus on ‘training the trainers’ such as NGOs, universities, trade unions, women and other organized groups, rather than just civil servants.
+The emphasis shifted to research, faculty became more involved in consultancy and advisory, and the Institute established new links with international organizations and relevant groups in both the north and south.
+In the mid-1970s, ISS took a leading role in the creation of the European Association of Development Institutes (EADI).
 More emphasis was placed on academic quality, the systematization of teaching and staff research.
-The Institute’s work gained widespread recognition abroad (and, to a lesser extent, in The Netherlands) and the Institute’s right to award the PhD was formally recognized in law.
+The Institute’s work gained widespread recognition abroad (and, to a lesser extent, in the Netherlands) and the Institute’s right to award PhDs was formally recognized in law.

-The period was also marked by a rapid infusion of experts – Raymond Apthorpe, Bryan van Arkadie, Oscar Braun, Charles Cooper, Walpe Fitzgerald, Kurt Martin, Maria Mies, Ashwani Saith – and produced new thinking on development, such as its path-breaking work on women and development (from 1976 onwards) and the research on money and finance.
+The period was also marked by a rapid infusion of and produced new thinking on development, such as its path-breaking work on women and development (from 1976 onwards) and the research on money and finance.
 Its research plan in turn reflected a much more critical perspective, exploring agricultural development and rural poor; industrialization; social movements; international economic and political relations; basic needs; employment and technology; labour relations; women and development; rural-urban relations and metropolitan development; and the margins of state intervention.
 There was also solid work being done on agrarian politics and the whole question of land reform.

-In 1993, it moved to its present location, the former headquarters of the Netherlands Post and Telecommuications (the PTT).
+In 1993, the Institute moved to its present location, the former headquarters of the Netherlands Post and Telecommunications (the PTT).
 A larger, more commanding building near the city centre, it conveyed an aura of business-like professionalism that seemed to fit what was asked of the Institute, and of higher education more generally.

-The period was to be one of internal reorganization, of tooling up to compete more effectively in an increasingly competitive environment in which Masters Programmes in development studies were mushrooming everywhere and the universities themselves were becoming more international, and in The Netherlands more English-speaking.
-Understanding demand, marketing and acquisition had become much more important as had networks and partnerships in the south, as well as accreditation, quality control, costs, sticking to budgeting and increased efficiency.
+The 1990s and 2000s were a period of internal reorganization, of tooling up to compete more effectively in an increasingly competitive environment in which Masters Programmes in development studies were mushrooming everywhere and the universities themselves were becoming more international, and in the Netherlands more English-speaking.
+Understanding demand, marketing and acquisition had become much more important, as had networks and partnerships in the south, as well as accreditation, quality control, costs, sticking to budget and increased efficiency.

-In the process, there was closer collaboration with international agencies, ministries, NGOs and the corporate companies in both the north and south.
-The Institute began to reassess what it offered that differentiated itself as a research-led, teaching-based institute on problems of transition and change, both in the developing and developed world.
-Diploma teaching was revamped, new specializations have been introduced (including the five being introduced this year).
-A sharp decline in the number of Dutch Government Fellowships it could command in the mid-2000s did not give way, as some had feared, to a fall off in student numbers.
+Throughout this period, the Institute developed closer collaboration with international agencies, ministries, NGOs and the corporate companies in both the north and south.
+It began to reassess what it offered that differentiated it as a research-led, teaching-based institute on problems of transition and change, both in the developing and developed world.
+Diploma teaching was revamped, and new specializations were introduced.
+A sharp decline in the number of Dutch Government Fellowships it could command in the mid-2000s did not give way, as some had feared, to a fall-off in student numbers.
 On the contrary, as a steady effort was put into the acquisition of alternative funding for students, there was an increase in the number of students who covered their own costs as well as those attending ISS on other fellowships.
 The Institute also played a prominent role in the establishment of CERES, the Dutch national research school relating to development studies.
 It became much more directly linked to the Dutch university system, and it became more recognized in Dutch society as a centre of critical expertise on development problems, policies and individual countries.